 How To Blind Bake Pie Crust

-If a recipe calls for you to blind bake, here are the directions on how to blind bake.
+If a recipe calls for blind baking, here are the directions.
 Not all recipes want the crust pre-baked, but this is a walk-through.

-- Place pie crust in your pie pan, and decorate the edges as you wish.
+- Place the bottom crust into your pie dish, arranging and shaping the edges as desired.
+(Photo 1)

-- Then cut off a larger circle shape of parchment paper or foil and place it on top of the pie crust to line the pie crust.
+- Cut a larger circle out of parchment paper or foil, then lay it over the pie crust to line it.

-- When done, you will remove the parchment and the pie weights.
-It will still look wet and not fully baked at this point.
+- After baking, remove the parchment paper or foil along with the weights.
+The pie crust will appear wet and not fully baked at this point.

-- Place the pie back into the oven and bake until the bottom of the crust is baked.
-This is around 5 more minutes.
+- Return the pie crust to the oven and continue to bake until the bottom of the crust is fully baked, which should take about 5 more minutes.
+(Photo 3)

-- You will use your hands to work the pie crust a bit once you are ready to form your pie crust.
-Then use a rolling pin to roll the dough into a thin, even layer.
+- Once you are ready to form the pie crust, you will use your hands to work the dough a bit.
+Then, use a rolling pin to roll the dough into a thin, even layer.

 - If you do not own a food processor, you can use a pastry blender to mix up the crust ingredients.
 It will just take a bit longer.

 - You can freeze the butter for 5-8 minutes.
-Then cut them into cubes right after you pull them from the freezer.
+Then, cut it into cubes right after you pull it from the freezer.
 This will offer the best texture to the pie crust.

 - Don’t overwork the pie dough, as it will warm up from the heat of your hands.